-Microsoft Excel is used by everyone, everywhere for a multitude of tasks, from use as a simple calculator to a tracker for large projects.
+Microsoft Excel & Google Sheets is used by everyone, everywhere for a multitude of tasks, from use as a simple calculator to a tracker for large projects.

-We found, however, that within the GDPR compliance sector there was not an Excel workbook that could be used as a full capacity tool to complete the process, so we decided to create it!
+We found, however, that within the GDPR compliance sector there was not an Excel workbook / Google Sheet that could be used as a full capacity tool to complete the process, so we decided to create it!

 The end result is a complete GDPR compliance checklist which includes templates to use for policies, notifications and processes, ultimately, it is the complete DIY tool for GDPR.

 The Data Protection Act 1998 is an Act of the Parliament of the United Kingdom that regulates the processing of personal data.
 The Act regulates how data can be used and how it should be stored.

 The Data Protection Act 2018 has been designed to provide a clearer and more up-to-date set of rules for organisations to follow when processing personal data.The new legislation brings together the current data protection framework, which was made up of sector-specific legislation that has been in place since 1998, with some updates and changes.

 The Record of Processing Activities serves to enable an organisation to have a clear picture, internally, of processing activities as well as providing evidence to authorities as how to data is being used.

 Under Article 35(1) of the GDPR companies and organisations are required to conduct a Data Protection Impact Assessment where their processing activities are likely to result in high risk to the rights and freedoms of data subjects.
 The DPIA should be done BEFORE processing begins, in line with the principles of data processing by design and default